Throughout history, many great tools have been born out of mankind’s need to survive. Few have had the impact and adaptability of the machete.

 From the South American Amazon to the African Serengeti, the use of machetes is global.
 The long fixed blades make them ideal for cutting trails and clearing brush.
 They are also a top choice of sugarcane farmers.
-The simplicity of the design and the effectiveness lead to the tool becoming an icon.
+The simplicity of the design and its effectiveness led to the tool becoming an icon.

 Machetes have also found their way onto the battlefield.
-Guerrilla forces and military soldiers have carried them as both tool and weapon.
+Guerrilla forces and military soldiers have carried them as both tools and weapons.
 In particular, the Macheteros, have centuries-old ties back to sugarcane farmers.
 Rebels in Cuba have also used machetes in many conflicts with opposing forces.
 In some countries, machetes have even replaced handguns as the standard sidearm.